sent1nel101/sent1nel101/README.md

-- 👋 Hi, I’m @sent1nel101
+- 👋 Hi, my name is Darec McDaniel.
+I'm a Junior Front End Developer and Designer with a passion for learning and improving.
-- 👀 I’m interested in learning to code for front end and apps with HTML, CSS, JavaScript.
+- 👀 I’m interested in learning HTML, CSS, JavaScript (including all it's yummy flavors).
-- 🌱 I’m currently learning Vue 3 JS and React JS.
+- 🌱 I’m currently learning Vue 3 JS and React JS, while diving into Node JS.
-- 💞️ I’m looking to collaborate on anything that I can help with.
-I need the practice.
+- 💞️ I’m looking to collaborate on anything that I can help with; I need the practice.
 - 📫 Contact me over e-mail at nght.crwlr@yahoo.com.

 <!---